Stranger6667/pyanyapi/README.rst

 -----

 Library provides an ability to create API over various content.
-Currently there are bundled tools to work with HTML, XML, JSON.
+Currently there are bundled tools to work with HTML, XML, JSON and YAML.
 Initially it was created to work with ``requests`` library.

 Basic setup